 \subsubsection{Distributed Methods}

+Distributed lossy compression techniques are classified in three categories: (i) Distributed Source Modeling (DSM) (ii) Distributed Transform Coding (DTC) (iii) Compressive Sensing/Distributed Compressive Sensing (CS/DCS).

 \paragraph{Distributed Source Modeling (DSM)}

 The DSM technique aims to search for a function/model that best ﬁts a set of input measurements acquired by a speciﬁc group of sensor nodes using parametric modeling and non-parametric modeling.
-Using parametric modeling, an algorithm treats sensor data as a random process that has to be optimally estimated when knowing its statistical parameters, such as mean and variance.
+By the means of parametric modeling, an algorithm treats sensor data as a random process that has to be optimally estimated when knowing its statistical parameters, such as mean and variance.
 Parametric modeling could yield superior performance when the statistical structure of the random process (sensor data) being observed is known.
-On the other hand, non-parametric modeling utilizes kernel-based regression to represent the sensor data where the regression coefﬁcients are learned by treating the sensor data as input–output example pairs of some deterministic function observed in noise.
+On the other hand, non-parametric modeling utilizes kernel-based regression [] to represent the sensor data where the regression coefﬁcients are learnt by treating the sensor data as input–output example pairs of some deterministic function observed in noise.
 In this case, it requires very little prior information about the nature of the data in the random process and is considered to be very robust (Oka and Lampe, 2008).
-We have already descibed this model in Adaptive Sampling chapter.
+We have already described this model in Adaptive Sampling chapter.
+Therefor we will not describe this model in this chapter.

 \paragraph{Distributed Transform Coding (DTC)}

 The transform coding technique decomposes a source output based on transform theories into components/coefficients that are then coded according to their individual characteristics.
-There are several well-known approaches, such as Karhunen–Loeve transform, Cosine transform and Wavelets transform.
-In non-WSN applications without power constraints, such kinds of compression approaches are widely used, especially in image, video and audio compression algorithms.
+DTC includes several well-known approaches, such as Karhunen–Loeve [] transform, Cosine transform [] and Wavelets transform [].
+In non-WSN applications which do not suffer from power constraints, DTC-based compression approaches are widely used, especially in image, video and audio compression algorithms.

 Transform coding is used to convert spatial image pixel values to transform coefficient values.
 Since this is a linear process and no information is lost, the number of coefficients produced is equal to the number of pixels transformed.
 The desired effect is that most of the energy in the image will be contained in a few large transform coefficients.
-If it is generally the same few coefficients that contain most of the energy in most pictures, then the coefficients may be further coded by lossless entropy coding.
+If it is generally the same few coefficients that contain most of the energy in most images, then the coefficients may be further coded by lossless entropy coding.
 In addition, it is likely that the smaller coefficients can be coarsely quantized or deleted ( lossy coding ) without doing visible damage to the reproduced image.\\

-Not Many types of transforms have been tried for picture coding, including for example Fourier, Karhonen-Loeve, Walsh-Hadamard, lapped orthogonal, Discrete Cosine (DCT), and recently, Wavelets.
-The various transforms differ among themselves in three basic ways that are of interest in picture coding:\\
+Not many types of transforms have been tried for image coding, including for example Fourier [], Karhonen-Loeve [], Walsh-Hadamard [], Lapped orthogonal [], Discrete Cosine (DCT) [], and recently, Wavelets.
+The various transforms differ in three basic ways that are of interest in image coding:\\

 1) the degree of concentration of energy in a few coefficients;\\

-2) the region of influence of each coefficient in the reconstructed picture;\\
+2) the region of influence of each coefficient in the reconstructed image;\\

 3) the appearance and visibility of coding noise due to coarse quantization of the coefficients.\\

-Karhunen-Loeve is a statistically based transform method that can be tailored to one image or group of images, and therefore has the optimum energy concentration.
+Karhunen-Loeve[] is a statistically based transform method that can be tailored to one image or group of images, and therefore has the optimum energy concentration.
 However, it generally will not have this optimum concentration for images not in the basis set.